DezMonT765/yii2-advanced-template-rbac/README.md

 After you install the application, you have to conduct the following steps to initialize the installed application.
 You only need to do these once for all.

-1. Run command `init` to initialize the application with a specific environment.
+1. Run command `php init` to initialize the application with a specific environment.
-2. Create a new database and adjust the `components['db']` configuration in `common/config/main-local.php` accordingly.
+2. Create a new database and adjust the `components['db']` configuration in `common/config/common-local.php` accordingly.
-3. Apply migrations with console command `yii migrate`.
-This will create tables needed for the application to work.
+3. Apply migrations with console commands:
+   a) `php yii migrate`.
+This will create tables needed for the application to work;
+   b) `php yii migrate --migrationPath=@yii/rbac/migrations`.
+This will create RBAC tables.
+4. Run command `php yii rbac/init` to install necessary RBAC rules in DB
 4. Set document roots of your Web server:

 - for frontend `/path/to/yii-application/frontend/web/` and using the URL `http://frontend/`